cwendorf/BASE/README.md

 ## `GREAT` | Grading and Embedded Assessment Tool

-[**GREAT**](../GREAT) is a set of tools that offer a strategy for embedding educational assessment into the existing graded assignments for a course.
+[**GREAT**](./GREAT) is a set of tools that offer a strategy for embedding educational assessment into the existing graded assignments for a course.
 Taken together, these resources provide a simple, yet quite effective, system for assessment reporting.

+> Wendorf, C. A. (2021). *GREAT: Grading and Embedded Assessment Tool* [Excel Spreadsheets]. [https://github.com/cwendorf/BASE/tree/main/GREAT](./GREAT)

 <p align="center"><kbd><img src="GREAT/GREAT.jpg"></kbd></p>